k-u-bux/kubux-whiteboard-server/readme.md

 ## Features

 - **Real-time collaboration** - Multiple users can simultaneously work on the same whiteboard
-- **Multi-page support** - Create and navigate between multiple pages in a whiteboard
+- **Multi-page support** - Create, delete, and reorder pages in a whiteboard
+- **Page Overview Mode** - Grid of page thumbnails with drag-and-drop reordering, batch delete, and multi-page PDF export
 - **Spectator mode** - You can send invites that enable viewing (including navigation) but not editing
 - **Rich drawing tools** - Pen, highlighter, and chalk tools with customizable properties
 - **Shape tools** - Draw circles, rectangles, curves, and horizontal/vertical/diagonal lines